camio/cxxstd-compromise-reflection/compromise-reflection.md

 ```

 The second declaration is identical to the first except it has an additional
 constraint that the second argument is `2`.
-Its implementation could be heavly
+Its implementation could be heavily
 optimized given this additional information.

 Overload resolution in C++ happens at compile time, *not* run time, so how